Read more about InAlienable.Support Quixote Center’s InAlienable program!

 Strikingly, the average age of arrival to the United States among respondents is just 6.1 years old, and more than two-thirds—69 percent—reported not having any immediate family members who still live in their respective countries of birth.
 These findings make clear that deporting DACA recipients would not only mean sending them to countries they barely know, but it would also put their physical safety, well-being, and livelihood at serious risk.
 (Emphasis added)

 It is striking to me that offering permanent residency to young people who were brought into this country as children is even controversial.
 While I may be an outlier in also not wanting to punish their parents, I think most people agree with allowing the children, as adults, to stay.
-Indeed, nearly:
+Indeed, nearly 90 percent agree as of August 2019:

 An overwhelming majority of Americans supports legal protections for certain undocumented immigrants brought to the U.S. as children, according to a new CBS News poll.